*Post also available in: 日本語

-Australian stem cell company Cynata Therapeutics (ASX:CYP) released breaking news that has spread like wildfire across the regenerative medicine community.
-It announced that it has received advice from the UK Medicines and Healthcare products Regulatory Agency (MHRA) that its Phase I clinical trial application has been approved.
+In a major world first, Australian stem cell company Cynata Therapeutics (ASX:CYP) announced it received advice from the UK Medicines and Healthcare products Regulatory Agency (MHRA) that its Phase I clinical trial application has been approved.

-The clinical trial is entitled, “An Open-Label Phase 1 Study to Investigate the Safety and Efficacy of CYP-001 for the Treatment of Adults With Steroid-Resistant Acute Graft Versus Host Disease.”
+The clinical trial has been named “An Open-Label Phase 1 Study to Investigate the Safety and Efficacy of CYP-001 for the Treatment of Adults With Steroid-Resistant Acute Graft Versus Host Disease” (NCT02923375).

 Highlights of Cynata Therapeutics’ Upcoming Phase 1 Clinical Trial (Protocol Number: CYP-GvHD-P1-01)

 Participants for Cynata’s upcoming Phase I clinical trial must be adults who have undergone an allogeneic haematopoietic stem cell transplant (HSCT) to treat a haematological disorder and subsequently been diagnosed with steroid-resistant Grade II-IV GvHD.

 The first eight participants will be enrolled in Cohort A and receive two infusions of CYP-001 at a dose of 1 million cells per kilogram of body weight (cells/kg), up to a maximum dose of 100 million cells.